conradakunga/Blog/_posts/2025-08-19-adding-ordinal-support-to-datetime-format-strings-in-c-net.md

 - 4th August 2025
 ```

-This is fine, but this is locale aware, and my current locale happens to be en-KE, which is loosely based on en-GB.
+This is fine, but this is locale-aware, and my current locale happens to be en-KE, which is loosely based on [en-GB](https://en.wikipedia.org/wiki/Language_code).

-If we run the code under the en-US culture:
+If we run the code under the `en-US` culture:

 ```c#
 // Change culture to en-US